ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 {:refdef: style="text-align: center;"}
 ![image2](/assets/traditionalMarriage/image2.png)
 {: refdef}
-We see that we get a nice array which we can now visualize. `matplotlib` has a convenient function `imshow` which outputs a grid of colours corresponding to each entry in an array.
+We see that we get a nice array which we can turn into a visualization. `matplotlib` has a convenient function `imshow` which outputs a grid of colours corresponding to each entry in an array.
 The colour mapped depends on the numerical value in each array entry; here's what it looks like when we apply it to our world:
 {% highlight python %}
 import matplotlib.pyplot as plt